brandonmandzik/nx-fizzbuzz/README.md

 ## Project Structure
 <img width="153" alt="image" src="https://user-images.githubusercontent.com/35039517/178467958-f2efc336-9882-43e4-b1fa-ebbf3132533a.png">
-Due to the fact that NX is a tool for managing projects and repositories, it makes it easier to handle mutiple projects in a single repository (Monorepo) as you can customize and wrap all project/application relevant commands into simpler global NX commands.
+Due to the fact that Nx is a tool for managing projects and repositories, it makes it easier to handle mutiple projects in a single repository (Monorepo) as you can customize and wrap all project/application relevant commands into simpler global NX commands.

 <br>The most important folders here are: `.github, packages, and nx.json` at the root level for defining the repositories scope.
 The `packages` folder holds the individual applications and libraryies we want to manage.
 In this case we have the Lambda application (`packages/fizzbuzz`) and the AWS CDK application (`packages/infrastructure`) for synthesizing our CloudFormation templates.